 A simple pick up line in the coffee shop proves Jerry's theory that every instinct George has is wrong.
 George decides to try the opposite, and that lands him an attractive girlfriend, a job offer with the New York Yankees, and an apartment that allows him to finally move out of his parent's house.
 Simultaneously, Elaine's mistake of stopping off for candy after learning her boyfriend was hospitalized causes her fortune to take a downturn.
 She gets kicked out of her apartment, breaks up with her boyfriend, and the candy causes a chain reaction that ultimately leads to the end of her longtime employer.
 Jerry sees the parallel between his two friends and realizes that he breaks even on just about everything.
 Kramer continues to take the book tour for his coffee table book, but Pendant Publishing's bankruptcy puts the book on the shelf.
-Written by

 Did You Know?